|

 of yesterday permeates into the holiday atmosphere of

+to-day.
 Somehow it seems but natural that the mighty Legions

 of Julius Caesar should have chosen this spot as a starting